If you have a question on the Rules, or would like clarification on a disputed point, please use the Contact Us page to send your query.

 A definitive answer is not found in the Decisions book.
 It is still up for debate, but to give an answer under equity, Decision 20.1/5.5 is the nearest scenario.
 The player should be responsible for the loss of the ball marker.
 The ball should be dropped under Rule 20-3c under penalty of one stroke.

 In a recent match play game a ball that was thought to be on the fairway was marked and lifted (15cm placing on own fairway was the local rule).
 However upon further inspection it was found the ball was actually on the 2nd cut.
 Would it have been permissible to have declared the ball unplayable, as it had not been replaced or played yet, for a 1 stroke penalty?

-Had the ball been played from a new position, then yes, loss of hole (or two strokes in Stroke Play) would have applied for playing from a wrong place.
+Had the ball been played from a new position, then yes, loss of hole (or two strokes in Stroke Play) would have applied for a breach of Rule 18-2.